Skip to main content

 Welcome to Ita (Italy) vie (Life)

 Maria Misseri, born in Palermo, Sicily, lives a life defined by the fusion of family and fresh food.
-She moved to America with her grandparents as a toddler.
-In pursuit of their "American Dream," her grandfather Salvatore Cucuzza, worked in a ricotta factory in Bridgeport, Pa. next door to the Conte Luna pasta factory that employed her grandmother, Rosa Badalamenti.
+She moved to America with her grandparents as a toddler in pursuit of their "American Dream."
+Her grandfather, Salvatore Cucuzza, worked in a ricotta factory in Bridgeport, PA, next door to the Conte Luna pasta factory that employed her grandmother, Rosa Badalamenti.

 As the youngest of eight children, Maria grew up with her siblings as her role models.
-She vividly recalls standing on a chair in the kitchen, first watching, then participating, in the preparation of a great variety of fresh foods for her family to share.
+She vividly recalls standing on a chair in the kitchen, first watching, then participating in the preparation of a great variety of fresh foods for her family to share.

-Maria, her sisters, mother, and grandmother would all be standing in a line.
-One person dipped them, one person filled them, and one person breaded them.
-"It took a long time to make them but we would eat them really fast!"
+One of her fondest memories is cooking arancini, a classic Sicilian snack, with her family.
+"We made them together around the table, and that's what I think I enjoyed the most," she says.
+Maria, her sisters, mother, and grandmother would all stand in a line— one person dipped them, another filled them, and another breaded them.
+"It took a long time to make them, but we would eat them really fast!"

 The big cathedral of Palermo, Italy in "La Piazza."